randyhelzerman/ng/doc/ng.md

   50          xfx           :

-Terms which are no operators have priority 0
+Terms which are not operators have priority 0

 To avoid the need for unlimited lookahed, the same atom cannot be both an infix operator and a postfix operator.